 Under the new legislation, startups described as “qualified small businesses” (businesses with less than $5 million in gross receipts and no more than five years of gross receipts) can now allocate up to $250,000 of federal R&D Tax Credits generated after January 1, 2016 to offset the FICA portion of their payroll taxes.

-A company starting operations in 2016 can reduce its payroll taxes by up to $250,000 a year for five years as long as its gross receipts are less than $5 million and its payroll exceeds $4 million.
+A company starting operations in 2016 can reduce its payroll taxes by up to $250,000 a year for up to five years as long as its gross receipts are less than an average of $5 million.

 Established companies may be able to claim the credit if they didn’t have gross receipts prior to 2012.